256x/spolistplay/README.md

     ```

 3. The first time you run it, a browser window will open asking for permission to access your Spotify account.
 Authorize it.
 After authorization, you may be redirected to a URL in your browser's address bar.
 You might be prompted to paste this URL back into the terminal and press Enter (this depends on your Redirect URI settings and browser behavior).
 4. Once authentication is complete, a search prompt will appear.
-Enter keywords for the playlist you want to find and press Enter.
+Enter keywords for the playlist you want to find and press Enter. **If you want to search for your own playlists, enter "0".**

     ```
     - spotify playlist player